-Children manage their behaviour, cooperate, take turns and share.
+Children manage their behaviour, co operate, take turns and share.
 The children were well behaved, polite and enjoyed interacting together and with the child minder during the inspection.
-The children also interacted with us and asked questions or brought us their many creations from building the animals.
+The children also interacted with us and asked questions or brought us their many creations from playing with playdoh.
 We saw that they showed affection for each other and the child minder either holding hands or with spontaneous hugs.